-SUBMISSION/ ACKNOWLEDGEMENT VALIDATION Complete Level
+SUBMISSION/ ACKNOWLEDGMENT VALIDATION Complete Level

-The American Immunization Registry Association (AIRA) launched its community-driven immunization information system (IIS) measurement and improvement initiative in mid-2015, with the dual goals of providing IIS with information to more fully align with IIS Functional Standards, while also developing a summary of where IIS are as an overall network in meeting standards and best practices.
-This report shares the results of IIS that have participated in Validation as the third stage of the voluntary, phased measurement and improvement process.
+The American Immunization Registry Association (AIRA) launched its community-driven immunization information system (IIS) Measurement and Improvement Initiative in mid-2015, with the dual goals of providing IIS with information to more fully align with IIS Functional Standards, while also developing a summary of where IIS are as an overall network in meeting standards and best practices.
+This report shares the results of IIS that have been measured in Validation as the third stage of the voluntary, phased Measurement and Improvement Process.